Easy and delicious scrambled eggs never go out of style! This recipe is fluffy, flavorful and absolutely perfect every time.

 - Add heavy cream and whisk together until smooth.

-- Add butter to your skillet and let melt.
-Add eggs to the low heat skillet and slowly start cooking.
-Use a rubber spatula to mix eggs around.
+- Place butter in a skillet over low heat and let it melt.
+Add eggs to the skillet and slowly start cooking.
+Use a rubber spatula to mix eggs around in small circles while they cook.

-- Cook for lower time if you want your eggs to be more creamy and a little bit longer if you want them more fluffy.
-Season with salt, pepper and cheese at the end.
+- Cook for 2–3 minutes if you want your eggs to be more creamy and cook for 5-7 minutes a little bit longer if you want them more fluffy.